-The Importance of Communication in Business Continuity and Disaster Recovery
+The Importance of Communications in Business Continuity and Disaster Recovery

-Although there are differences between business continuity and disaster recovery, one of the overall keys to success for both strategies is the emphasis on effective communication.
+Although there are differences between business continuity and disaster recovery, one of the overall keys to success for both strategies is the emphasis on effective communications.
 Your teams should have a plan in place for sharing relevant information with your stakeholders throughout a crisis.
-Timeliness is critical in any critical event; you’ll want to make sure you can quickly send and receive important information.
+Timeliness is critical in any critical event.
+You’ll want to make sure you can quickly send and receive important information.
 Using a platform built for these types of scenarios can make it easier for your organization to send alerts and notifications.

 Business continuity is a strategy for maintaining critical business functions in the face of crisis, and disaster recovery is a key factor in restoring those business functions to full strength.
 Your organization’s continuity plan should include a disaster recovery plan, and the various team members in charge of each aspect of both plans must work together and be on the same page before, during and after a crisis.